Skip to main content

 Enabling the language

-To enable TypeScript support via Deno, define the deno setting in .moon/toolchain.yml, even if an empty object.
+To enable TypeScript support via Deno, define the deno setting in .moon/toolchains.*, even if an empty object.
+The javascript toolchain must also be enabled, and configured to use Bun as the package manager.

 # Enable Deno